skamradt/SVGIconViewer/README.md

 This project makes use of the [TControlList](https://docwiki.embarcadero.com/RADStudio/Athens/en/10.4_Sydney_-_Release_2#New_VCL_TControlList_Control) component released in Delphi 10.4.2 as well as the [Skia4Delphi](https://docwiki.embarcadero.com/RADStudio/Athens/en/Skia4Delphi) released with Delphi 12.
-Because the program makes heavy use of multi-line strings, the project requires Delphi 12.0 or better to build.
+Because the program makes heavy use of multi-line string constants, the project requires Delphi 12.0 or better to build.

+## Release History

+September 18, 2024 - 1.1
+* Added ability to specify an additional user directory containing SVG files that will be loaded into the library collections for viewing and exporting.
+These icons will be displayed as is and `fill` color replacement will be performed on any "currentColor" color settings globally to the icon.
+* Added confirmation message when saving an SVG or PNG to a location where that filename already exists.
+* Added ability to create a TImageCollection from all images in the currently selected user folder.

+September 16, 2024 - 1.0
+* Initial release